-Rise Up was launched in the Fall of 2019 with funding from the Nathan Cummings Foundation.
-We are rooted in a transformational approach to Tikkun Olam, one that brings Abraham Joshua Heschel's notion of "prophetic consciousness" into being.
-Rise Up is supporting and strengthening work that integrates deep Jewish practice, centering the margins and progressive action for social change.
+Rise Up was launched in Fall 2019 with funding from the Nathan Cummings Foundation.
+Rise Up supports and strengthens work that integrates deep Jewish practice, centers the margins, and takes progressive action for social change.
+We are rooted in a transformational approach to Tikkun Olam that brings Abraham Joshua Heschel's notion of "prophetic consciousness" into being.

 Our Mission and Approach